mlmldata24/Final-Project-Assignment/README.md

 ## MS263: Data Analysis Techniques in Marine Science
 ### Final project timeline

-* April 21 - Project description (2 page written document describing scientific question and plan for analysis, no code)
+* April 13 - Preliminary analysis due (part of HW6)
-* ~May 5~  Friday, May 8 - Project draft (graded only on reproducibility, feedback given on all aspects)
+* May 4 - Informal progress report due (part of HW7)
-* May 12 - Individual meetings with instructor & project feedback
+* May 11 - Project draft (graded only on reproducibility, feedback given on all aspects)
-* May 19 - Final project due, presentations (finals week)
+* May 25 - Final project due, presentations (finals week)

 ### Final project description